Last Updated on

 - In a separate pan, heat one teaspoon ghee and add turmeric powder, cumin powder and pepper powder and cook for a few seconds.

 - Add roasted makhanas into the spice mix and add salt.
 Mix well.

 - Let the roasted makhanas cool down before you transfer the contents into a clean airtight jar.

 - Use clean hands or clean spoon to scoop out makhanas from the jar.
 Do not put the unused or uneaten makhanas back in the jar.

-These are some easy recipes that you can make for your little one and introduce the goodness and nutrition of the makhanas.
-However, before you add any new food in your baby’s diet, you should seek your doctor’s advice.
-When you start new foods, try one spoon on the first day, two spoons on the second day, and so on until you are sure the baby can eat it without having any allergic reactions.
+These are some easy recipes that you can make for your little one with makhanas.
+However, before you add makhana or any other new food in your baby’s diet, you should seek your doctor’s advice.
+When you start new foods, try the 3-day rule to check whether or not your baby is allergic to any food.